 The included RGB lighting is customizable to an extent, but don't come here looking for a full suite of features.
 This budget gaming mouse takes the approach that a lean and functional (not to mention cheap) mouse is better than a more ostentatious one.

 11. SteelSeries Sensei 310 Gaming Mouse

 There's something refreshingly zen-like about the SteelSeries Sensei 310.
-Its small design will fit comfortably in a claw or palm grip, and it builds on a pretty non-ostentatious design to great results.
-This is a great gaming mouse for those who let their skills talk for themselves.
+Its small design will fit comfortably in a claw or palm grip, and it builds on a pretty non-ostentatious design with great results.
+This is a great gaming mouse for those who prefer to let their skills talk for themselves.
 The design here is fully ambidextrous, and the trigger split design is there to reduce the risk of mistaken clicks.

 And no matter how much you decide to click, you can be certain your best gaming performance will be accurately translated.
 This mouse is rated for a lifespan of 50 million clicks.

 The split button design of the Corsair Harpoon really does look like some intimidating nautical equipment, but that unique design translates into some great performance.
 It's small enough to just toss in your bag and take with you, and it's also completely wireless.

 The muted button design probably shouldn't be your go-to choice for League of Legends, but you'll find that this model excels when you bring it to bear on your favorite action, fighting, or shooter games.
 DPI settings are fully adjustable, and there's even onboard memory so you can save multiple profiles at once.

 Cheap Gaming Mouse Buyer’s Guide